michelelagreca/Twitter-API-Tutorial/README.md

 In results there will be an object containing the tweets informations.<br><br>

 # Data Analysis
 This last section of the tutorial will focus on a simple analysis of twitter data extracted with Twitter API.
-The library used for this analysis is TwitterAPI.<br>
+The library used for this analysis is TwitterAPI.<br><br>
 ## Scenario
 Vinted is a Lithuanian online marketplace and community that allows its users to sell, buy, and swap new or secondhand clothing items and accessories [5].<br>

 The analysis is about Vinted.
-Vinted is widespread in Europe, and this analysis focuses on what times of the day French people and Italian people prefer to tweet about Vinted.
+Vinted is widespread in Europe, and this analysis focuses on what times of the day French people and Italian people prefer to tweet about Vinted.<br><br>
 ## Preparation
-Firstly, the authentication is needed to use Twitter API.
+Firstly, the authentication is needed to use ``Twitter API``.

     from TwitterAPI import TwitterAPI
     api = TwitterAPI(consumer_key, consumer_secret, access_token_key, access_token_secret)